Granting of Silk

 In addition to his significant experience in adjudications and arbitrations, both local and international, Michael has wide experience in motion, trial and appeal court proceedings in various divisions of the High Court and the Supreme Court of Appeal in South Africa, as well as in Botswana and Swaziland where he has been admitted and has appeared before Tribunals and the High Courts.

 Prior to being called to the Bar during 1998, Michael served his articles of clerkship at a leading Johannesburg firm of attorneys during which time he successfully completed the Attorneys’ Admission Examinations and qualified to be admitted as an attorney of the High Court of South Africa.
-Michael underwent his pupillage in Group 2 Sandon, one of the predecessors to the Maisels Group, where he has practiced as a member since commencing his practice in 1998.
+Michael underwent his pupillage in Group 2 Sandton, one of the predecessors to the Maisels Group, where he has practiced as a member since commencing his practice in 1998.
 Michael was recommended for silk in May 2018 and received his Letters Patent and was appointed as Senior Counsel in 2019.

-In addition to appearing in numerous matters as the sole counsel, Michael has been privileged to work with and be be led by many of the leading silks at the Johannesburg Bar and is also briefed as the lead council, leading junior counsel in various matters.
+Prior to taking silk, in addition to appearing in numerous matters as the sole counsel, Michael worked with many of the leading silks at the Johannesburg Bar and was also briefed as the lead counsel, leading junior counsel in various matters.
 Michael continues to be briefed as lead counsel or sole counsel and is briefed as part of larger teams when more than one silk is required.

 Michael has mentored and been the pupil master to six pupil members of the Johannesburg Bar (in 2005, 2006, 2008, 2010, 2012 and 2015), all of whom successfully completed the National Bar Examinations and commenced successful practices in the Maisels Group at the Johannesburg Bar.
 In 2017 Michael was appointed as the Maisels Group’s pupil co-ordinator.
 In addition to fulfilling that role Michael established a programme offering additional mentorship and support to the pupils in the Maisels Group.

-Michael has also lectured the pupils of the Johannesburg Bar on civil procedure and evidence and serves on sub-committees of both the Johannesburg Bar Council and the Maisels Group Management Committee.
+Michael has lectured the pupils of the Johannesburg Bar on civil procedure and evidence and has served on sub-committees of both the Johannesburg Bar Council and the Maisels Group Management Committee.